Condenser: Definition, Principle, Types, Working, Advantages

 Leakage

-If found any of these symptoms, Consider contacting mechanics.
+If you find any of these symptoms, Consider contacting mechanics.

 Ans.
-Yes, Various motor engines run without a condenser, with help of a capacitor instead.
+Yes, Various motor engines run without a condenser, with the help of a capacitor instead.

 Ans.
 The main purpose is- To convert High-Temperature gas into low-temperature Liquid.